 Located in North Texas in the greater DFW area, Frisco West WCIDDC approached us in need of brand development, brand collateral, and web design services for their

 We were very excited to get started working with a local district right in our own backyard!
-Oftentimes branding projects begin with an existing brand that simply needs updating, but in the case of Frisco West WCIDDC, we were able to start completely from scratch, creating everything from the logo to the color palette and more!
+Oftentimes branding projects begin with an existing brand that simply needs updating, but in the case of Frisco West WCIDDC, we were able to start completely from scratch creating everything from the logo to the color palette and more.

 We began the brand development process by going over the completed branding questionnaire from Frisco West WCIDDC in order to gain a better understanding of the district’s background, values, likes and dislikes, etc. Next, we got to work designing the color palette and choosing the fonts to be used on both the website and for all printed materials.

-Once we landed on colors and fonts, we began on logo creation.
+Once we landed on colors and fonts, we began creating the logo for the district.
 Frisco West WCIDDC was unique in that they wanted a regular logo with the district’s name, but also an official seal that could be used in various settings to represent the district.
 Both the logo and the seal incorporate similar elements – like the peach tree, which is significant to the history of Frisco West WCIDDC – but are each unique in their own way.

 Typically, this can include anything from business cards and letterheads to T-shirt designs and so much more.
 In the case of Frisco West WCIDDC, we designed business cards, a letterhead, magnets, stickers, and pens.
-Again, we are really happy with the way each item turned out and enjoyed working on this portion of the brand development process.
+Again, we are really happy with the way each item turned out, and enjoyed working on this portion of the brand development process.